-Dogs have different digestive systems from humans.
-This means that some foods that are safe for people can be harmful to dogs.
-These include alcohol, chocolate, and coffee.
+Dogs have different digestive systems than humans.
+Some foods that are safe for people may or may not be harmful to dogs.

-While many people foods are safe for dogs, they should generally only eat in them moderation.
+Many foods that people can eat are safe for dogs.
+However, they should only be eaten in moderation.

 Carrots are a healthful food for dogs.
-Chewing on carrots can help remove plaque from their teeth and otherwise promote good dental health.
+Chewing on carrots can help remove plaque from their teeth and promote good dental health.